sai-praneeth-reddy/GT_Final_Project/README.md

 ## Summary :
 The goal of this project is to develop a classification model to forcast the winner of Democratic and Republican Primary election for the U.S. Senate, U.S. House and Governor.
 We will then look for patterns among successful candidates.
-In addition to that, we also analyzed voter registration for 2020 and it's impact due to pandemic.
+In addition to that, we will also analyze voter registration between 2016 and 2020 as well as the impact from the pandemic.

 ## Scope:
 The final results for the project will be presented in a Tableau dashbord.
-The dashboard will display the performance of our model in identifying winners of primary elections and also demonstarate any patterns that exist.
-The machine learning models, we will be exploring as part of our project are:
+The dashboard will display the performance of our model in identifying winners of primary elections and also demonstarate any patterns that exist as well as voter registration analysis.
+The machine learning models we will be exploring as part of our project are:

 1. Decision Trees
 2. Random Forest